 Following six months of employment, Corgan will pay 50% of LEED Green Associate exam fees.
 At this time, Corgan will also pay 50% of either LEED AP Building Design + Construction or Interior Design + Construction exam fees.
 We also provide you with the time off to take the exams.

-Following two years of employment, Corgan will pay 50% of annual dues for National, State and Local AIA, ASID, IBD, CSI, and IIDA.
+Following two years of employment, Corgan will pay 50% of annual dues for national, state, and local AIA, ASID, IBD, CSI, and IIDA.

 Corgan hosts presentations by vendors for different construction and interiors materials and systems.
 The various companies presenting are vetted to ensure that only those with educational benefit are included.
-Continuing education hours, required for professional memberships, may also be gained through these seminars.
+Continuing education hours, which are required for professional memberships, may also be gained through these seminars.
 In some cases, Corgan will pay a percentage of fees for continuing education and/or seminars.
 Staff are encouraged to bring along a lunch and attend the session to stay up-to-date on the latest materials and processes.

-Toastmasters provides a mutually supportive and positive learning environment in which every individual member has the opportunity to develop oral communication and leadership skills, which in turn foster self-confidence and personal growth.
+Toastmasters provides a mutually supportive and positive learning environment in which every individual member has the opportunity to develop oral communication and leadership skills, which, in turn, foster self-confidence and personal growth.

 Sketchmasters reacquaints participants with basic mark making skills and hand-eye coordination to strengthen our effectiveness as design communicators.